prudhvi1709/caption-generator/README.md

 # 🎬 Caption Generator

-A powerful AI-driven subtitle generation tool that creates accurate, professional subtitles for video files using Google's Gemini AI and OpenAI for post-processing refinement.
+A powerful AI-driven subtitle generation tool that creates accurate, professional subtitles for video files using LLM Foundry's Gemini API and OpenAI for post-processing refinement.

 ## ✨ Features